 3) Verify the permissions that the app is needing to install

 5) Install malware protection on the device.
-Many of the large anti-virus companies have Mobile apps to protect the device and many are free apps.
+Many of the large antivirus companies have Mobile apps and many of them are free.

 If you think you’re infected with some kind of malware, you can take a few steps.
 Update your antivirus and run a virus scan.
 Update your antispyware and run a scan with that as well.
-If you’re still afraid your computer might be infected, you are welcome to call the ITS Helpdesk at 660-785-4544 for information about local businesses who are able to remove viruses and malware
+If you’re still afraid your computer might be infected, you are welcome to call the IT Service Center at 660-785-4544 for information about local businesses who are able to remove viruses and other malware.

 Antivirus information for Truman students (Truman no longer provides free antivirus protection for students):